Q. Is the Honors Program challenging?

 Q. What if I am not accepted to the Honors Program in my freshman year?

 A. The Honors Program admits a limited number of incoming freshmen.
 If you were not accepted to the program before the fall of your freshman year, you can still apply as a freshman before the spring semester.
 We encourage you to contact stevero [at] stedwards.edu (Dr. Steve Rodenborn), the program’s director, to inquire about available opportunities.

 Q. If I am transferring to St. Edward’s University from an Honors Program at a two-year school, can I join the St. Edward’s program?

 A. We strongly encourage transfer students who have completed honors coursework at their previous institution to apply to the Honors Program at St. Edwards University.
 Please contact program director, stevero [at] stedwards.edu (Dr. Rodenborn), to apply.

 Q. What if I want to study abroad?

 A. The Honors Program strongly encourages students to study abroad.
-There are opportunities within the Honors program itself, but there is also flexibility in the curriculum to go abroad through other programs with your fellow Honors students.
+There are opportunities within the Honors program itself, but there is also flexibility in the curriculum to go abroad through other programs at St. Edward's University.